Otitis media refers to inflammation or infection of the middle ear cavity.

 - chronic suppurative otitis media (CSOM): purulent drainage through perforated tympanic membrane

-- chronic otitis media with effusion (formerly chronic serous otitis media): serous drainage through perforated tympanic membrane
+- chronic otitis media with effusion (formerly chronic serous otitis media): serous drainage through the perforated tympanic membrane

 - otomastoiditis: inflammation or infection from acute or chronic otitis media has spread to involve the mastoid

 In acute otitis media, otalgia is the most common complaint.
 Other common signs and symptoms include otorrhea, hearing loss, headache, fever, and irritability.
 The otoscopic signs with the highest positive predictive value for acute otitis media are a bulging tympanic membrane followed by impaired mobility on pneumatic otoscopy 5.
 The redness of the tympanic membrane is less reliable but may be used to make the diagnosis in combination with other signs such as the presence of middle ear effusion.